Threat Model

 CategoryThreatMitigation

-TamperingModified QR codeQR is signed by identity key
+TamperingModified QRSigned by identity key

 Known limitation: Currently, the full master seed is shared during device linking (not per-device subkeys).
 A compromised linked device gains full identity control.
 Per-device subkey isolation is planned for 1.0 release.